Dealing With Pleurisy and Lupus

-Pain from pleurisy, with or without effusions, is found in 40 to 60 percent of people with lupus.
+Pain from pleurisy, with or without effusions, is found in 40% to 60% of people with lupus.

 The double-layered pleura protects and lubricates the surface of the lungs as they inflate and deflate within the rib cage.
 Normally, a thin, fluid-filled gap — the pleural space — allows the two layers of the pleural membrane to slide gently past each other.

 But when these layers become inflamed, with every breath, sneeze, or cough, their roughened surfaces rub painfully together.

 I first discovered the pain of pleurisy right before I was officially diagnosed with lupus.
 I woke up at 3 a.m. with heavy pain in my chest.
 It hurt to breathe and I was severely short of breath.